loplinlan/Dummygram/README.md

-A cheap instagram (isch) knockoff.
+An instagram knockoff (or something like that).

 For Frontend stuff like animations etc. I used React and Framer Motion. (npm install framer-motion)